Taormina: Cultural references

+Mark Knopfler's album Tracker (2015) has a song named "Lights of Taormina".

+On 26–27 May 2017 Taormina hosted the 43rd G7 summit.

 Events

 Many exhibitions and events are organized during the summer in Taormina.
 The exceptional stage for pop and classical concerts, opera and important performances often recorded by television (for example, the ceremony of the Silver Ribbon Award, the Festivalbar, the Kore) is the Ancient Theatre.
 Since 1983, the most important performances are realized by Taormina Arte, the cultural institution which organizes music, theatre and dance festivals.

-Within the program of Taormina Arte there is the Taormina Film Fest, the heir of the Cinema Festival of Messina and Taormina, dating from 1960, which for about twenty years has hosted the David of Donatello Awards.
+Within the programme of Taormina Arte there is the Taormina Film Fest, the heir of the Cinema Festival of Messina and Taormina, dating from 1960, which for about twenty years has hosted the David of Donatello Awards.
 During the Taormina Film Fest the Silver Ribbons are awarded, a prize created by Italian Film Journalists.

 Since 2005, in October, Taormina Arte has organized the Giuseppe Sinopoli Festival, a festival dedicated to its late artistic director.